You must sign the release version of your app with an Android certificate before you submit it for review.

 Android uses a digital certificate (also called a keystore) to cryptographically validate the identity of application authors.
 All Android applications must be digitally signed with such a certificate in order to be installed and run on an Android device.

 All developers must create their own unique digital signature and sign their applications before submitting them to Oculus for approval.
-For more information, see Sign Your App in the Android documentation.
+For more information, see Sign Your App and apksigner in the Android documentation.

 Make sure to save the certificate file you use to sign your application.
 All subsequent updates to your application must be signed with the same certificate file.

-Oculus uses v1 and v2 of 3 APK signing schemes.
+Oculus currently requires either v1 and/or v2 of 3 APK signing schemes.
+Oculus allows apps that are additionally signed with v3, although v3 signing is currently not required.
 The version you should use is based on your app’s target device(s):

 |Target Device(s)||Signing Scheme Version||More Details|